jerrypnz/major-mode-hydra.el/README.md

 (add-to-list 'load-path "/place/where/you/put/it/")
 ```

-Then require the package and bind the `major-mode-hydra` to a key:
+then `require` the package and bind the `major-mode-hydra` command to a key:

 ```elisp
 (require 'major-mode-hydra)